Home » River Issues » Water Export » Waterbags – campaign overview

 In the face of mounting opposition from local citizens and elected officials, Alaska Water Exports withdrew their applications.
 For now, the Gualala and Albion Rivers are safe from the waterbag scheme.

-Alaska Water Exports, renamed to “Aqueous Corp.”, has announced that it is now targeting the Mad River instead.
+Alaska Water Exports, renamed to “Aqueous Corp.”, announced in 2003 that it is now targeting the Mad River instead.

 News